Aliases for MAP3K7 Gene

 GeneCards Summary for MAP3K7 Gene

 MAP3K7 (Mitogen-Activated Protein Kinase Kinase Kinase 7) is a Protein Coding gene.
 Diseases associated with MAP3K7 include Mitral Regurgitation, Conductive Deafness, And Fusion Of Cervical Vertebrae And Of Carpal And Tarsal Bones and Frontometaphyseal Dysplasia 2.
-Among its related pathways are Activated TLR4 signalling and Toll Comparative Pathway.
+Among its related pathways are TRAF Pathway and Bacterial infections in CF airways.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAP3K9.
+An important paralog of this gene is MAP3K10.

 UniProtKB/Swiss-Prot for MAP3K7 Gene